cossio/SamApp2024.jl/README.md

 The code for simulations of other riboswitch families (reported in Supplementary Materials of the paper cited above) can be found at the following repository: https://github.com/cossio/RiboswitchesSimulations20240620.jl.

+It is also possible to execute the Jupyter notebooks in Google Colab, see https://colab.research.google.com/github/ageron/julia_notebooks/blob/master/Julia_Colab_Notebook_Template.ipynb for an example.

 For an alternative implementation of Restricted Boltzmann machines in Python, see https://github.com/jertubiana/PGM.
 In particular, we have prepared a repository at https://github.com/cossio/SamApp2024Py, showing how to use this Python package to train an RBM on RNA sequences from the RF00162 family.

 # Issues